Skip to content

 These Samsung Services Are Affected

-Anyone who owns a Samsung device typically has an account.
+Anyone who owns a Samsung device usually also has an account.
 This is required for a variety of services, including the Galaxy Store, Samsung Health, Samsung Cloud, SmartThings, Samsung Pay, and many others.
 The Samsung account synchronizes contacts, calendars, app data, photos, and backups, among other things.
 If such access is deleted, all content is lost–including purchased apps and payment data.

 Read also: Using an Android Smartphone Without a Google Account